phoenix16/Route/README.md

   - finger 2 to route to closest parking lot
   - finger 3 to route to closest gas station.

-This app has been tested on a Samsung Galaxy S5, which permits a user register up to 3 fingerprints.
+This app has been tested on a Samsung Galaxy S5, which permits a user enroll up to 3 fingerprints.